 This proxy should be presented in principle before the start of the session, at the signing of the attendance sheet.
 The proxies should be attached to it to enable subsequent verification.

-Moreover, it is the duty of the president of the general meeting to ensure that proxies are properly drafted.
+Moreover, it is the duty of the president of the meeting of co-owners to ensure that proxies are properly drafted.
 To this end, he must have access to an updated register of co-owners to ensure that the grantor of a proxy has truly the status of an owner.

 Purpose and content of the proxy